-- In Psych Lassiter has a truly epic moment delivering one of these.
+- In Psych Lassiter has an epic moment delivering one of these.
 At first unwilling to accept that Juliet was dating Shawn, he eventually closed himself and Shawn in a small room, hooked himself up to a polygraph and then said that if Shawn screwed up he would shoot him.
 Cut to the polygraph needle showing that he is telling the truth.

 - In Downton Abbey, Lord Grantham agrees to let Tom Branson marry his daughter, but warns:

 Robert: If you do anything to hurt her, I shall personally have you torn to pieces by wild dogs.

 - At the end of the Sports Night episode "Sally", Casey has a conversation with Gordon that starts out sounding like this, until the reveal that Gordon is already cheating on Dana—and Casey knows about it.

 - Supernatural has a subversion when Dean talks to a teenager who is interested in Little Miss Badass Krissy.

 Dean: Aiden.
 Listen, there's something I want to tell you about Krissy

 Aiden: Oh, I know, you'll kill me if I hurt her, blah blah blah

 Dean: No, no. No, she'll kill you. [pats Aiden on the back] Good luck.